About The Matador Connection: Peer to Peer College Transition Program

-Interested parties can download the peer mentor application (.doc).
-Please fill out the application in its entirety, attach a copy of your resume to the back of the application, and submit it in person to the Mentoring Coordinator, Cristi Allen.
-Applications are accepted year-round.
+Interested parties can download the Peer Transitional Coach application for Spring (.doc).
+Please fill out the application in its entirety, attach a copy of your resume to the back of the application, and submit it in person to the Mentoring Coordinator, LaShandra Batiste.
+Applications are accepted at the beginning of each semester.

 The hours will be based around the workshop times which will be determined at the beginning of each semester and can range from 5-10 hours per Month.
 Wages are competitive.